kkrt-labs/keth/README.md

 ```

 Forgetting the `--reinstall` flag will not re-build the python package and
-consequentially not use any changes to the rust code.
+consequently not use any changes to the rust code.

 ## Status